cncf/xds/proposals/TP1-xds-transport-next.md

    context parameters are then added, e.g. clusters at the client might have `{xds.client_feature.lb.least_loaded: true}`.
 Client feature capabilities will be required to be declared with respect to a specific resource type URL.
+   If a resource type, e.g. `envoy.config.listener.v3.Listener`, can include another resource, e.g. `envoy.config.route.v3.RouteConfiguration`, client
+   features of both resource types must be included in the request.
 All these attributes will be `xds.client_feature.` prefixed.

 5. Finally per-resource type well-known attributes are added, e.g. an on-demand listener load might have `{xds.resource.vip: 96.54.3.1}`.
 These attributes